TobleMiner/munin-vnstat/README.md

 munin-vnstat
 ============

-A small munin vnstat plugin designed to work on OpenWrt devices with ash and a minimal vnstat version.
+A small munin vnstat plugin designed to work on OpenWrt devices with ash and a minimal vnstat installation.

 At the time being it only shows the total accumulated traffic for a network interface.
 Might add some more functionality in the future though.